margaretcuddihy8-cmyk/aml_ibm_project/README.md

 The following output will be saved to the `outputs/report/` folder:

-- `final_report.docx`: A formatted Word report with key findings and visualisations
+- `aml_diagnostic_report.docx`: A formatted Word report with key findings and visualisations

 ## Data Limitations